YohannFaure/ProjetNetwork/README.md

 >>> partition = CD.plot_community(GGG)
 ```

-The computing time is of approximatelly 5mn, and the result is similar to that of a too low degree cutting:
+The computing time is of approximately 5mn, and the result is similar to that of a too low degree cutting:

 ![](https://i.imgur.com/9FwouEu.png)

 This is obviously not acceptable.

-The **third** possibility would be to combine the degree cuttoff and the connected component cutoff, to avoid having small connected components adding noise to the result, while being able to go deeper in the small degree nodes.
+A **third** possibility would be to combine the degree cutoff and the connected component cutoff to avoid having small connected components adding noise to the result, while being able to go deeper in the small degree nodes.
 We tried, and here is the result (going bellow 50 for the degree cutoff makes the plot unreadable):

 ```python=
 >>> GG=NA.degree_cut(G,50)